merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ## Profiling BAM files

 If you are here, you must be done with your contigs database, and have your BAM files ready.
 Good!
+It is time to initialize your BAM file, and create an *anvi'o profile* for your sample.

 ### anvi-init-bam